 The bill is set to take effect on September 1, 2025, following its passage in both the House and Senate with overwhelming support.
-This legislative change aims to enhance the consistency and reliability of consent documentation in telehealth practices, thereby improving patient care and compliance with legal standards.
+This legislative change aims to enhance the consistency and reliability of consent documentation in telehealth practices, ultimately improving patient care and compliance with legal standards.

-Introduced: Occupations Code 111.004 (Occupations Code 111)
+Statutes affected: Introduced: Occupations Code 111.004 (Occupations Code 111)

 House Committee Report: Occupations Code 111.004 (Occupations Code 111)